 Angel memorials are most interesting in that they bring to life the famous Beatitude “Blessed are the meek, for they shall inherit the Earth.”
 Angel memorials, historically speaking, are often reserved for memorials in honor of the meek of our world.
-Powerful kings and presidents and other leaders – except those such as revolutionaries who lived their lives as underdogs – are not typically memorialized as angels.
+Powerful kings and presidents and other leaders (except those such as revolutionaries who lived their lives as underdogs) are not typically memorialized as angels.
 No, angel memorials more often adorn the memorial displays of the average person (in other words the meek) who simply lived a good life, without all the earthly advantages that accompany fame and fortune.
-So, angel memorials then are a wonderful demonstration that, in the end, the meek no only inherit Earth, but heaven, too.
+So, angel memorials then are a wonderful demonstration that, in the end, the meek not only inherit Earth, but heaven and eternal bliss as well.

 Angel memorials are an everlasting reminder of the glory that will always come from living the best, most angelic, life possible.
 Whether the angel dominates the design of a monument, or simply is added in the form of a small statuette, there is no doubt that it will help create a serene atmosphere for all to appreciate.